judytuna/ipfs-multido/README.md

  - [ ] tutorialize!
  - [ ] general case - untie it from games?
  - [ ] other numbers of stages / arbitrary addition of stages?
+ - [ ] delete a list item
+ - [ ] pick bewteen color schemes, like "mario," "waluigi," and the default, "peach & rosalina" lol

  ### in my wildest dreams